13588112254/littlefs/DESIGN.md

 Metadata pairs provide efficient atomic updates but unfortunately have a large storage cost.
-But we can work around this storage cost by only using the metadata pairs to store references to more dense, copy-on-write ([COW][cow]) data structures.
+But we can work around this storage cost by only using the metadata pairs to store references to more dense, copy-on-write (COW) data structures.

-Copy-on-write (COW) data structures, also called functional data structures, are a category of data structures where the underlying elements are immutable.
+[Copy-on-write data structures][wikipedia-cow], also called purely functional data structures, are a category of data structures where the underlying elements are immutable.
 Making changes to the data requires creating new elements containing a copy of the updated data and replacing any references with references to the new elements.
 Generally, the performance of a COW data structure depends on how many old elements can be reused after replacing parts of the data.

 littlefs has several requirements of its COW structures.
 They need to be efficient to read and write, but most frustrating, they need to be traversable